 The VALA Committee presents the VALA Award to the library or information service which has, in the opinion of the judging panel, made the most innovative use of information and/or communication technologies to improve service to customers.
 This could be either through the provision of new or upgraded services or facilities, or through improvements to operational systems.

 All libraries and information services in Australia are eligible for nomination for the both the VALA Award and the VALA Award for Crisis Response.

 The 2020 VALA Award and the 2020 VALA Award for Crisis Response will take the form of an engraved bronze plaque by Melbourne artist Michael Meszaros.
-The recipient of the 2022 VALA Award will be announced prior to Christmas, with the details of a formal, local presentation to be determined in keeping with Covid-19 protocols.
-The Award recipients will be special guest speakers at the first VALA online event in February 2021.
+The recipient of the 2022 VALA Award will be announced prior to Christmas and the details of a formal, online presentation will be announced in early 2021, with the Award recipients invited to be special guest speakers.